 Learning in this course will occur largely through case analysis and debates, with independent (individualized) v. group participation and/or reporting.
 Whenever possible, feedback and exchanges on cases of varying length and projects within the assigned topical domains will serve to evaluate performance of participating students.
-Additionally, a mid-term take home case will complement the case exercises.
+Additionally, a mid-term with short Q & A plus a take home case to complement the case exercises.
 The components of each student's grade will be as follows, adjusted for peer evaluation: